zm-git-dev/RNA-seq-Pipline/readME.md

    Using the results generated from the shell script, we can now use ErmineJ to conduct Over-representation analysis and on our list of differentially expressed genes.
 ErmineJ software requires these main input files for Over-representation analysis and Gene Score Resampling:

-   Annotation file: For my tests, I used the [generic human](https://gemma.msl.ubc.ca/annots/Generic_human_noParents.an.txt.gz) GO XML file from their website.
+   Annotation file: For my tests, I used the [generic human](https://gemma.msl.ubc.ca/annots/Generic_human_noParents.an.txt.gz) GO XML file from ErmineJ.
 ErmineJ provides users with the option to download annotation files for many organisms from their own [website](https://gemma.msl.ubc.ca/annots/).

    Gene score file: geneScore.txt